ellysh/video-game-bots/ClickerBots/protection.md

     endif
 endfunc
 ```
-This is a list of global variables and constants that are used in the algorithm:
+This is a list of global variables and constants that are used in this algorithm:

 | Name | Description |
 | -- | -- |